 Quickstart

 This document provides high-level documentation on how to get started using Formulaic.
-For deeper documentation about the internals, please refer to the Advanced Usage documentation.

-Building Model Matrices
+Building Model Matrices¶

 In formulaic